Description of the Indicator

 This indicator determines the number of facilities that received a Keystone STAR rating from one (lowest quality) to four (highest quality).
-As part of the Office of Child Development and Early Learning (OCDEL) initiative, childcare centers and additional early learning program participants are included in the total number of STAR facilities.
-The quality rating score is based on several factors, including teacher quality, adherence to safety regulations, and connection to family/community members.
+As part of the Office of Child Development and Early Learning (OCDEL) initiative, childcare centers and other early learning program participants are included in the STAR facilities.
+The quality rating score is based on several factors, including teacher quality, adherence to safety regulations, and connection to family and community members.

 Why is it important?

 The Keystone STARS (Standards, Training/Professional Development, Assistant, Resources, and Supports) rating system helps parents find the best option for their children to receive quality and safe care.
-These early learning opportunities support brain development and communication skills that will help with future educational achievement.
+These early learning facilities support brain development and communication skills that facilitate future well-being and educational achievement.

 How is the region performing?